doyouknowbobby/doyouknowb0xxy/docs/MODES.md

 - `GP5` (by default, `L`) => Wired Fight Pad Pro with Melee logic (Melee DAC algorithm + Wired Fight Pad Pro USB configuration).

 With the Melee F1 DAC algorithm, `Start` is mapped to +. `L`, `R` and `Z` are respectively mapped to ZL, ZR and R. That means -, Home, L and Photo are inaccessible.
 The purpose of this mode is to allow playing on a PC setup with other people that are using vanilla Gamecube controllers through an adapter, as Slippi can't handle multiple adapters at once.
 There may be slight analog discrepancies occuring as a result of using the Standard Controller mode (max 1 tick).
+The `C Stick` has additional buttons mapped when combined with `Up2`.

 ![WFPP + Melee](../img/modes/wfpp_melee.png)
 ![WFPP + Melee (mod)](../img/modes/wfpp_melee_mod.png)